tushar2289/webapp-react-boilerplate/README.md

+This is a boilerplate project for creating react web applications.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Typescript

+The project is built is Typescript which enables JavaScript developers to use highly-productive development tools and practices like static checking and code refactoring when developing JavaScript applications.

 ## Available Scripts